r4ntz/Twitter-Sentiment-Intensity-Analyzer/README.md

 # Twitter Sentiment Intensity Analyzer
 **Analyzes the replies of Twitter users to determine sentiment intensity**
 Still a work in progress.
-Should be functioning very soon.
+Should be functioning very soon.<br /><br />

 **TODO:**
      -Perform the actual analysis